 Summing up, the truth is that after making that initial choice from safe to inspirational, I didn’t take steps, I leapt!

 I get that not everyone is ready to leap, though, so I’ve left you some things you can do to freshen up your work life in the meantime!

 6 tips to refresh your work life

-- Refresh your style – get a new hairstyle, a new look, that reflects the new you you’re becoming, then strut your stuff with confidence!
+Refresh your style – get a new hairstyle or a new look that reflects the new you you’re becoming, then strut your stuff with confidence!

-Thanks for reading this blog by Juna!
-As always, we love hearing from you, so please let us know how Juna’s blog inspired you in the comments section.
+Thanks for reading!
+As always, we love hearing from you, so please let us know how Juna’s blog inspired you to refresh your work life in the comments section.

-OR if you’re working in your safe job and you wish to leave, are there any tips that you’ve found helpful?
+Or if you’re working in your safe job and you wish to leave, are there any tips in this blog you’ve found particularly helpful?
+And why?

 What’s one thing you will do today to refresh your work life?